 Daytime classes may be a popular option for electrical training, but it’s not the only option available to you.
-Many schools offer evening training programs with more flexibility, so you don’t have to quit your day job or change your schedule.
+Many schools offer evening training programs with more flexibility, so you can still work without changing your schedule.

 Like during the day, evening electrical programs can still be completed quickly.
-You can finish an electrical diploma program in as few as 10 months to a year attending classes at night.
+With evening electrical classes, you can complete an electrical diploma program in as few as 10 months to a year.

 Night Classes vs. Day Classes

-Electrical training isn’t measured in days, but rather how many hours of training you receive.
+Electrical training isn’t measured in days, but in how many hours of training you receive.

 Evening Electrical Training